bridgethaney/UFO_Sightings_Project/README.md

         - Leaflet

 - **Methodology**
     - QMetaTiles was used to create all three maps.
-Importing the custom night view basemap into QGIS,
+Importing the custom night view basemap into QGIS, the basemap,

 - **Data Resources:**
     - [UFO Sightings Dataset](https://data.world/timothyrenner/ufo-sightings) by Tim Renner